szew404/djpro/README.rst

 ``Docker`` configuration from an early stage of development to facilitate future deployment.

-Using ``dj-pro`` you can stop creating the directories of your Django project from scratch.
+Using ``djpro`` you can stop creating the directories of your Django project from scratch.

 **Feature Support**